New York City Guide

 Joe’s Shanghai | 46 Bowery St., New York, NY, 10013 | $$

 One doesn’t talk about must-try NYC foods without covering bagels.
-Although, like with pizza, you’ll find yourself in the middle of a fierce debate if you ask a group of New Yorkers where to get the best bagel in the city.
+However, like with pizza, you’ll find yourself in the middle of a fierce debate if you ask a group of New Yorkers where to get the best bagel in the city.
 While some locals are vehemently loyal to specific spots, there are very few places to eat in NYC that will serve you a disappointing bagel.

 Ess-a-Bagel | Multiple Locations | $$

-bagels from ess-a-bagel laid out on a marble cutting board
+Bagels from Ess-a-Bagel laid out on a marble cutting board

 via Ess-a-Bagel